Long Island’s Yaphank Presbyterian Church joyfully accepts the Matthew 25 invitation

 Even in the aftermath of the fire, “the congregation continued to host the local library as its building was upgraded,” Tammen said.
 The church regularly hosts Alcoholics Anonymous groups and congregations who are without a building, “even adjusting their worship schedules to accommodate the other group,” Tammen said.
 “They have invited the community into their space during the Strawberry Festival.
 They did all this while coping with the loss of their worship space.”

 When Johnson presented the Matthew 25 invitation to the Yaphank session, “their first response was, ‘Why don’t we do that?’” she said.
-An elementary school down the street has plenty of students who sometimes go to school hungry, she said.
+An elementary school down the street has lots of students who sometimes go to school hungry, she said.
 While Long Island may be famous for its exclusive neighborhoods in the Hamptons, other Long Island families are struggling financially, Johnson said.

 “If you don’t care about mission,” Johnson said, “why are you Presbyterian?”

-At the church’s food pantry, one man typically stops in for four boxes of food — one for himself, and three for other families he knows are depending on what’s inside.
+At the church’s food pantry, one man typically stops in for four boxes of food — one for himself, and three for other families he knows are depending on them.
 A church member who works at a nearby convenience store keeps his eye on food ready to expire, steering it away from the garbage and toward the church’s food pantry for a quick turnaround.

 Yaphank Presbyterian Church is home to two Boy Scout troops, and the AA groups that meet at the church have access to the food pantry, Johnson said.
 An archery group practices outside the church’s community building, which survived the fire and houses worship.